TABLE OF CONTENTS

 AMD Ryzen vs. Intel Core CPUs: Viewport Performance

-Building on Intel’s 12th Generation single-core performance, Intel’s 13th Gen Raptor lake takes the crown from AMD yet again – posting some incredible Cinebench numbers.
+Building on Intel’s 12th Generation single-core performance, Intel’s 14th Gen Raptor Lake CPUs outperform AMD’s Ryzen 7000 across the board – posting some incredible Cinebench single-core numbers.

 If you’re building a workstation from the ground up, I’d go with AMD Ryzen 7000 CPUs only if you think you’ll upgrade in a couple of years.
-However, if you usually keep your builds for at least 4-5 years, I would go with a 13th Generation Intel build.
+However, if you usually keep your builds intact for at least 4-5 years, I would go with a 14th Generation Intel build.

-That said, the lack of budget Ryzen offerings is disappointing; there’s still no reasonable AMD offering for shoppers in the <$200 price segment.
+That said, the lack of truly budget modern Ryzen offerings is disappointing; there’s still no reasonable AMD product for shoppers in the <$200 price segment.

 You can find the full list of Viewport benchmarks here.